1. I have college credit. Should I apply as a transfer or first-year?

-If you’d like to visit Williams but aren’t sure you can afford to, please contact Assistant Director of Admission, Alex DiAddezio, about the Williams Travel Grant Program.
+If you’d like to visit Williams but aren’t sure you can afford to, please contact Senior Assistant Director of Admission, Alex DiAddezio, about the Williams Travel Grant Program.
 The program offers an all-expenses-paid visit to campus.
 Applications to this selective program are welcomed from any prospective transfers and U.S. military veterans in the U.S. and Puerto Rico.

 Transfer Policies and Transferable Coursework

 - As a transfer student, if admitted you’ll have the option to relinquish some or all of your approved transferable credits in order to take additional courses at Williams.
 You’ll still be able to use those relinquished credits to place into higher level courses (and we will meet 100% of your demonstrated need for every year you attend Williams).

 - Because Williams has a two-year minimum residency requirement for all students, you'll only be allowed to transfer a maximum of two years’ worth of credit from your previous institutions.
 See the transferable coursework section below for more details.